janengelmohr/WhereAreMyProperties/README.md

 Technically speaking the script does not only extract Properties but also headers, etc.
 Also the code is quite messy, sorry for that.
 This is just a quick hack because I was exhausted of finding the Property usages manually in iFlows.

-This is good enough for now though I guess.
-Feel free to send me PRs though :-)
+Feel free to send me PRs or open Issues :-)

 # License
 Apache.
 Use for whatever you want (commercial, non-commercial, ...) ;-)